gmiachon/data_collection_packages/README.md

 As of now, supported sources are:

-  # Brazilian Central Bank
+  Brazilian Central Bank

       A code is required to access each index.
 You can find all the indexes released by Brazilian Central Bank and their codes at: https://www3.bcb.gov.br/sgspub/localizarseries/localizarSeries.do?method=prepararTelaLocalizarSeries

-  # The Brazilian Institute of Geography and Statistics (IBGE): is the main provider of data and information about the Country.
+  The Brazilian Institute of Geography and Statistics (IBGE): is the main provider of data and information about Brazil.

       A code is required to access each index.
 You can find all the indexes released by The Brazilian Institute of Geography and Statistics and their codes at: https://sidra.ibge.gov.br/home/ipca/brasil